 The inherent flaws of the DNS resolver make such vulnerabilities possible.
 To counter these problems, there exists the DNSSEC which is a relatively more secure DNS protocol.
 Unfortunately, it has not yet been widely adopted.

 A favorite approach is therefore to attack public WiFi networks, which typically use poor security protocols, and are sometimes unreliable enough to allow hackers to hide their activities under the disguise of sketchy connections.

 DNS Spoofing attacks are often the first step in implementing a variety of further attacks:

-Cache poisoning attacks make use of a feature of the DNS system that we’ve already mentioned.
 If a server doesn’t know the IP address for a given URL, it will ask the server ‘above’ it for this information.
 If that server doesn’t know, it will ask yet another one.
 This process will continue until the IP is found, and this will be sent back down the chain to the user.